-Lenders can modify their SVR at any moment, so if you’re already on an SVR mortgage, your payments could go higher – especially if the Bank of England base rate is expected to rise in the near future.
+Lenders can change their SVR at any moment, so if you’re already on an SVR mortgage.
+Your payments could go higher – especially if the Bank of England base rate expected to rise soon.
+(Mortgage for Banking)Mortgage for Banking)

 When you take out a mortgage, you will either have an interest-free or repayment mortgage, however, this is not always the case.

 Therefore an interest-only mortgage requires you to pay only the interest each month, which means you must pay off the whole amount at the conclusion of the mortgage term.

 A repayment mortgage, which is by far the most prevalent form of mortgage, requires you to pay down a portion of the loan as well as interest as part of each monthly payment.(Mortgage for Banking)